Nakia

-Nakia Reynoso (born February 20, 1975), known professionally as Nakia, is an American musician, singer-songwriter and actor living in Austin, Texas.
+Nakia Daniel Reynoso (born February 20, 1975), known professionally as Nakia, is an American musician, singer-songwriter and actor living in Austin, Texas.
 He is a native of Fort Payne, Alabama.

 Professional background

 Nakia moved to Austin in 2002 from Chicago, where he had been working as an intern for Aware Records.
 After arriving in Austin, Nakia began to pursue a solo career but was first noticed by Fastball guitarist and co-founder, Miles Zuniga.
 Zuniga recruited Nakia to join his rock and roll lounge act side project, The Small Stars.

 Each member of The Small Stars had an alter-ego and complete back story.
 Nakia created the character, "Vic Odin", who was described as a sleazy, double-crossing, British manager.
 He left the band in 2006.

 In 2006, Nakia performed in theatrical productions of The Music Man and Rocky Horror Show.
 He also had a role in the independent film Lone Star Blues.
 Nakia soon became a featured singer at many local Austin venues and a favorite among many Austin music critics.
+In 2022, he appeared in an episode titled "Dueling Pianos", in the web series Skeleton Crew.